ksw0306/FloWaveNet/README.md

 <img src="png/model.png">

-For the purpose of parallel sampling, we propose FloWaveNet, a flow-based generative model for raw audio synthesis.
+For a purpose of parallel sampling, we propose FloWaveNet, a flow-based generative model for raw audio synthesis.
-FloWaveNet can generate audio samples as fast as ClariNet and Parallel WaveNet, while its training procedure is really easy and stable.
+FloWaveNet can generate audio samples as fast as ClariNet and Parallel WaveNet, while the training procedure is really easy and stable with a single-stage pipeline.
 Our generated audio samples are available at [http://bit.ly/2zpsElV](http://bit.ly/2zpsElV).
 Also, our implementation of ClariNet (Gaussian WaveNet and Gaussian IAF) is available at [https://github.com/ksw0306/ClariNet](https://github.com/ksw0306/ClariNet)

 # Requirements

-PyTorch 0.4.1 & python 3.6 & Librosa
+- PyTorch 0.4.1
+- Python 3.6
+- Librosa

 # Examples